mckennapsean/dissertation/content/03-framework.md

 evaluation.
 However, for daily tasks, this data process would be cumbersome, require significant training, and limit the ability of the collaborators to use the tool.
-A key aspect of deploying a visualization system is improving these little annoyances by having the system support domain collaborators' native data formats once the tool is deployed, so that no special steps are needed for them to use the visualization tool to solve their domain tasks.
+A key aspect of deploying a visualization system is improving these challenging aspects by having the system support domain collaborators' native data formats once the tool is deployed, so that no special steps are needed for them to use the visualization tool to solve their domain tasks.